apache/spark/docs/sql-ref-syntax-qry-select.md

 * **named_expression**

     An expression with an assigned name.
 In general, it denotes a column expression.
+When the alias name is not specified, Spark will generate one automatically.
+The generated alias name is subject to change across Spark versions, with one exception that the generated name can be deterministic: if the expression is a column/field identifier, such as "a.b.c", or a CAST of it, the generated name will be the last name part, which is "c" for "a.b.c".
+It's recommended to specify the alias name explicitly instead of relying on the auto-generated one.

     **Syntax:** `expression [AS] [alias]`